MewsSystems/developers/jobs/Backend/Task/Readme.md

 ## Overview

 The Exchange Rate Updater is a .NET 8 console application that retrieves exchange rates from the Czech National Bank (CNB) API.
+The project is developed as a showcase for the Mews backend assigment task.

+## External sources

+To get the exchange rates, the application uses the [Czech National Bank (CNB) API](https://api.cnb.cz/cnbapi/swagger-ui.html).

 ## Project Structure